Modular building, prefabricated home design and kit homes: what are the differences, the pros and cons and which one is best for you?

 In the case of kit homes, if it’s speed and affordability there are certainly kit homes that will meet those criteria.
 However, the management of the build process will be almost entirely your responsibility as once the kit is delivered, it’s over to you to organise assembly and connection to services.

-Like kit homes, modular homes are built by the prefab construction process.
+Like kit homes, modular homes are homes built by the prefab construction process.
 However, there is one major difference: modular homes are built to completion in volumetric modules which are then transported to the site to be connected to services – unlike kit homes, which are transported in pieces (as a kit) and assembled on-site.
-In this section, we’ll explain what defines a modular home along with advantages, answering top questions and considerations.
+In this section, we’ll explain what defines a modular home along with its advantages, answering top questions and considerations.

 A modular home is made up of sections (also known as volumetric modules) that are constructed off-site in a prefab construction facility.
 At Ecoliv, our modular homes are built in our facility located at The Gurdies on Victoria’s Bass Coast.

-Each module is designed to either make up an entire small dwelling (like our EcoHut one bedroom cabins) or combine with other modules to create a larger home (like our EcoLiving and EcoGeneration homes).
+Each module is designed to either make up an entire small dwelling (like our EcoHut one-bedroom cabins) or combine with other modules to create a larger home (like our EcoLiving and EcoGeneration homes).

 Ecoliv modular homes are made up of volumetric modules which are precision-designed to fit on the back of a truck according to weight requirements and/or for being craned onto site.

 How long does it take to build a modular home?

 As a general rule, a new home built by traditional construction methods typically takes 12–16 months to build with the exception of homes built from pre-designed plans taking around six months.